 School-Based Oral Health Programs

-Boston University Henry M. Goldman School of Dental Medicine currently runs five city wide prevention programs and operates in 61 schools in Boston, Chelsea, Framingham, Natick, and Lawrence delivering preventive services to thousands of children, including oral health education, dental screenings, fluoride applications, and placement of sealants.
-During the 2012-13 academic year, 15,442 children were provided oral health education; 5,008 received oral screenings and fluoride applications; and 3,158 dental sealants were placed for 1,041 children.
+The Office of Global and Population Health at the Boston University Henry M. Goldman School of Dental Medicine currently runs five city wide school-based oral health programs that operate in 62 schools and 21 preschools in Boston, Chelsea, Framingham, Natick, and Lawrence delivering preventive services to thousands of children, including oral health education, dental screenings, fluoride applications, and sealant placement.
+Through our school-based programs during the 2015-16 academic year 17,880 children were served: 16,374 children were provided oral health education, 5,889 received oral screenings, 5,799 received fluoride, and 4,516 dental sealants were placed for 1,486 children.

-Chelsea Comprehensive School-Based Dental Program: For the 13th year in Chelsea, GSDM provided city-wide comprehensive services including classroom education, dental screenings, dental sealant placement, fluoride varnish applications, and restorative dental care for children enrolled in the 5 public schools.
+Chelsea Comprehensive School-Based Dental Program: For the 16th year in Chelsea, GSDM provided city wide comprehensive services including classroom education, dental screenings, dental sealant placement, fluoride varnish applications, and restorative dental care for children enrolled in Chelsea’s five public elementary schools.
 Through partnerships with CAPIC Head Start and the Chelsea Family Network, services are also provided to many of Chelsea’s preschoolers.
 This comprehensive oral health program is included in the Agency for Healthcare Research and Quality’s Health Care Innovations Exchange, a national program designed to support health care professionals in sharing and adopting innovations that improve the delivery of care to underserved patients.

-Framingham School Dental Program: GPH operates a town wide school-based dental program for grade school children within all 8 public elementary schools.
-During the 2012-13 school year, oral health education was presented to 1336 students in grades kindergarten through 3rd grade.
-Additionally, 552 children received a dental screening and fluoride treatment.
-A total of 561 sealants were placed for 187 children.
+Framingham School Dental Program: GPH operates a town wide school-based dental program for grade school children within eight public elementary schools.
+During the 2015-16 school year, oral health education was provided to 2969 students in grades kindergarten through fourth grade.
+Additionally, 809 children received a dental screening and fluoride treatment.
+A total of 578 sealants were placed for 176 children.

-Natick School Dental Program: GPH runs a town wide school-based dental program for grade school children within all 5 public elementary schools.
-During the 2012-13 school year, through this program 442 children received oral health education, 114 received oral screenings and fluoride varnish treatments, and 168 sealants were placed on 47 children.
+Natick School Dental Program: GPH runs a town wide school-based dental program for grade school children within all five public elementary schools in Natick.
+During the 2015-16 school year, 544 children received oral health education, 99 received oral screenings and fluoride, and 120 sealants were placed on 34 children.